tamigj/codis_panel/README.md

 ## Dataset

 - A phased reference SNP-STR haplotype panel from [Saini et al.](https://www.nature.com/articles/s41467-018-06694-0) from the 1000 Genomes Project phase 3 containing 2504 individuals can be downloaded from [here](https://gymreklab.com/2018/03/05/snpstr_imputation.html).
 Processed data containing 1-Mb SNP windows extending 500-Kb in each direction from each CODIS STR midpoint can be found [here](https://github.com/jk2236/RM_WGS/tree/main/data/1KGP).
+The latter is the raw data used as a starting point of our analyses.
 - HapMap GrCh37 genetic maps in PLINK format can be downloaded from the [BEAGLE page](https://example.com/beagle-page).

 ## Code description